holochain/docs-pages/src/pages/concepts/7_validation.md

 ---

-Again, the conductor converts the committed action into operations calls the validation function on each of them.
+Again, the conductor converts the committed action into operations and calls the validation function on each of them.
 :::

 ::: storystep